Skylake-dev/aoc/README.md

-# Advent of Code 2022
+# Advent of Code Solution

-My solutions to the [Advent of Code](https://adventofcode.com) 2022.
+My solutions to the [Advent of Code](https://adventofcode.com).

-I plan on solving them using Python or sometimes C.
+These are my solutions to (some of) the advent of code challenges, organized by year.
+I may go back and complete the missing ones someday.

+The languages that i used are:
+- C
+- Python
+- Rust